Wiznet/RP2040-HAT-C/examples/dhcp_dns/README.md

 3. Setup DNS configuration

-Setup the domain name that you want to get IP in 'RP2040-HAT-C/examples/dhcp_dns/w5x00_dhcp_dns.c' directory.
+Setup the domain name that you want to get IP in 'w5x00_dhcp_dns.c' in 'RP2040-HAT-C/examples/dhcp_dns/' directory.

 ```cpp
 /* DNS */